Thomas Jefferson

-Thomas Jefferson (1743 – July 4, 1826) was an American Founding Father and the third president of the United States from 1801 to 1809.
-He was the primary author of the Declaration of Independence.
-Jefferson was the nation's first U.S. secretary of state under George Washington and then the nation's second vice president under John Adams.
-Jefferson was a leading proponent of democracy, republicanism, and natural rights, and he produced formative documents and decisions at the state, national, and international levels.
+Thomas Jefferson (1743 – July 4, 1826) was a Founding Father and the third president of the United States, serving from 1801 to 1809.
+From 1797 to 1801, he served as the second vice president under John Adams.
+A prolific writer and philosopher, Jefferson was the primary author of the Declaration of Independence.
+His political philosophy, defined by republicanism, individual liberty, agrarianism, and limited government, formed the basis for Jeffersonian democracy.
+While he remains celebrated as an icon of American political values, Jefferson is also controversial for having enslaved more than 600 people.

-Jefferson was born into the Colony of Virginia's planter class, dependent on slave labor.
-During the American Revolution, Jefferson represented Virginia in the Second Continental Congress, which unanimously adopted the Declaration of Independence.
-Jefferson's advocacy for individual rights, including freedom of thought, speech, and religion, helped shape the ideological foundations of the revolution.
-This inspired the Thirteen Colonies in their revolutionary fight for independence, which culminated in the establishment of the United States as a free and sovereign nation.

-Jefferson served as the second governor of revolutionary Virginia from 1779 to 1781.
-In 1785, Congress appointed Jefferson as U.S. Minister to France, where he served from 1785 to 1789.
-President Washington then appointed Jefferson the nation's first secretary of state, where he served from 1790 to 1793.
+Jefferson was born in Shadwell, Virginia.
+During the American Revolution, Jefferson represented Virginia in the Second Continental Congress.
+His advocacy for individual rights, including the freedoms of thought, speech, and religion, helped shape the ideological foundations of the revolution.
+Jefferson served as the second governor of Virginia from 1779 to 1781.
+In 1785, Congress appointed him as U.S. Minister to France, where he served from 1785 to 1789.
+President George Washington then appointed Jefferson the nation's first secretary of state, where he served from 1790 to 1793.
 In 1792, Jefferson and political ally James Madison organized the Democratic-Republican Party to oppose the Federalist Party during the formation of the nation's First Party System.
 Jefferson and Federalist John Adams became both personal friends and political rivals.
 In the 1796 U.S. presidential election between the two, Jefferson came in second, which made him Adams' vice president under the electoral laws of the time.
-Four years later, in the 1800 presidential election, Jefferson again challenged Adams and won the presidency.
-In 1804, Jefferson was reelected overwhelmingly to a second term, crushing his main opposition, the Federalists' Charles Cotesworth Pinckney of South Carolina.
+Four years later, in the 1800 presidential election, he again challenged Adams and won the presidency.
+When running for reelection in 1804, Jefferson overwhelmingly defeated the Federalists' Charles Cotesworth Pinckney of South Carolina.

 Jefferson's presidency assertively defended the nation's shipping and trade interests against Barbary pirates and aggressive British trade policies, promoted a western expansionist policy with the Louisiana Purchase, which doubled the nation's geographic size, and reduced military forces and expenditures following successful negotiations with France.
-In his second presidential term, Jefferson was beset by difficulties at home, including the trial of his former vice president Aaron Burr.
-In 1807, Jefferson implemented the Embargo Act to defend the nation's industries from British threats to U.S. shipping, limit foreign trade, and stimulate the birth of the American manufacturing.
+In his second presidential term, he was beset by difficulties at home, including the trial of his former vice president Aaron Burr.
+In 1807, Jefferson implemented the Embargo Act to defend the nation's industries from British threats to U.S. shipping, limit foreign trade, and stimulate the birth of American manufacturing.

 Jefferson is ranked among the upper tier of U.S. presidents both by scholars and in public opinion.
 Presidential scholars and historians have praised Jefferson's advocacy of religious freedom and tolerance, his peaceful acquisition of the Louisiana Territory from France, and his leadership in supporting the Lewis and Clark Expedition.
 They acknowledge his lifelong ownership of large numbers of slaves, but offer varying interpretations of his views on and relationship with slavery.